josenymad/Surreal-Estate/README.md

 # Surreal Estate Property Search Engine

 The final product of this project is a property search engine similar to RightMove or Zoopla.
-It is a work in progress.

 ## Packages & Frameworks